cpanepinto15/yeet/README.md

 kc.nut
 ---------------

-VScript to use almost all knife models on a local server.
+VScript to use almost all knife models on a local server. in CS:GO.

 Installation and Usage
 ---------------